 By Jackie Algon

-Wilton Residents have the opportunity to use their own backyards to make an environmental impact by joining the new Pollinator Pathway.
-Spearheaded by several conservation organizations including NRWA, the program aims to establish pollinator-friendly habitat and food sources for bees, butterflies, hummingbirds and other pollinating insects and wildlife along two continuous corridors in Wilton.
-The initiative will lift-off April 18th with a presentation at the Wilton Library about what pollinators are, why they are important and how we can create a positive environment for them.
+The initiative lifted off in 2017 with a presentation at the Wilton Library about what pollinators are, why they are important and how we can create a positive environment for them.
 Another pollinator panel discussion is taking place in Ridgefield on April 18th.
 Come learn which plants to use, where to get them, and how to plant them.
 Check the events page for listings.
 Join the Pathway by pledging to create a pollinator-friendly space on your property–as small as a container to as large as a meadow–and to use pest management techniques that do not require pesticides to control insects or weeds.